The Inner Life of Animals: Surprising Observations of a Hidden World

 • Always fascinating… Wry, avuncular, careful and kind, Wohlleben guides us from one creature to the next.

-→ Richard Kerridge ― Guardian
+→ Richard Kerridge, Guardian

-• Wohlleben presents short chapter in bite-sized portions, so the reader has a constant sense of learning something new almost with every page ...
+• Wohlleben presents short chapters in bite-sized portions, so the reader has a constant sense of learning something new on almost with every page ...
 The formula is provably winning.
 I still felt I was on a robust learning curve as subjects as diverse as motherly love, gratitude, deception, desire, shame and knowledge of good and evil were explored one by one ... fascinating.

-→ Katharine Norbury ― Observer
+→ Katharine Norbury, Observer

 • Wohlleben is connecting with something big here… He truffles up some wonderful animal facts, too… Wohlleben’s empathy with animals can be touching and illuminating

-→ James McConnachie ― Sunday Times
+→ James McConnachie, Sunday Times

 • The Inner Life of Animals will rock your world.
-Surprising, humbling, and filled with delight, this book shows us that animals think, feel, and know in much the same way as we do -- and that their lives are, to them, as precious as ours are to us.
+Surprising, humbling, and filled with delight, this book shows us that animals think, feel, and know in much the same way as we do – and that their lives are, to them, as precious as ours are to us.

 → Sy Montgomery, author of The Soul Of An Octopus